 South Main Street, Cork

-Located near the old Beamish Brewery, who had the pub custom built, The Oval is still in its original condition and is the only pub included on the list of Corks most important 20th century buildings.
-Well known in the local area for its live music and great atmosphere, this pub is particularity busy on Friday & Saturdays.
+Located near the old Beamish Brewery, who had the pub custom-built, The Oval is still in its original condition and is the only pub included on the list of Cork’s most important 20th-century buildings.
+Well known in the local area for its live music and great atmosphere, this pub is particularly busy on Friday & Saturdays.